Forth Bridge approach railways: Reaching the bridge

 The bridge crossed the Firth of Forth at Queensferry.
 As a major element in long-distance railways, the bridge would require appropriate connecting main line railways.
-The Parliamentary authority of a bridge at Queensferry had been given in 1873, although that was for a dual suspension bridge designed by Bouch.
+The parliamentary authority of a bridge at Queensferry had been given in the Forth Bridge Railway Act 1873 (36 & 37 Vict. c. ccxxxvii), although that was for a dual suspension bridge designed by Bouch.
 Obviously that could not proceed; nonetheless from 1873 the North British Railway must have been planning how it would arrange routes to lead to a bridge at Queensferry.
-The present Forth Bridge was authorised by Parliament in 1882.
+The present Forth Bridge was authorised by the Forth Bridge Railway Act 1882 (45 & 46 Vict. c. cxiv).

 Queensferry was the location of a historic ferry crossing, and the ferry was rail connected in 1877 to give Dunfermline a better connection to Edinburgh.
 On the southern shore there was a branch to Port Edgar (for the ferry) from Ratho, on the Edinburgh and Glasgow line.
 On the north side, the Dunfermline and Queensferry Railway ran via Inverkeithing to a terminal at North Queensferry.
 Both of these lines were built as local, slow-speed single-line branches; moreover they were close to sea level, while the track on the Forth Bridge was carried at 361 feet (110 m) above high water.

 In addition, the important Fife coast area had only an indirect route to Dunfermline.
 The Fife coalfield was producing huge quantities of coal, much of which was exported through the harbour of Burntisland, and a more direct connection was essential.

 The priorities, then, were to build a main line railway to current standards to take trains from Edinburgh over the Forth Bridge and onwards to Dundee and Perth respectively; to connect the existing (and still growing) mineral lines in Fife to the new route; and to connect Burntisland to the Dunfermline area.
 The North British Railway was slow to recognise these necessities.